Morphology and magnetism of multifunctional nanostructured $\gamma$-Fe$_2$O$_3$ films: Simulation and experiments: Simulation

 \subsection{Analysis of the simulated morphology}

 After the CDS simulation one has the values of order parameter for all cells.
-The next step is to convert this information into $N_p$ sets of parameters $\{\vec r_i, \vec m_i, K^S_i, \hat e_i\}$ defined as position ($\vec r_i$), total magnetic moment ($\vec m_i$), shape anisotropy constant ($K^S_i$) and easy magnetization axis ($\hat e_i$) for each nanoparticle.
+The next step is to convert this information into $N_p$ sets of parameters $\{\vec r_i, \vec m_i, K^s_i, \hat e^s_i\}$ defined as position ($\vec r_i$), total magnetic moment ($\vec m_i$), shape anisotropy constant ($K^s_i$) and easy magnetization axis ($\hat e^s_i$) of the $i$-th nanoparticle.

-The first step is to identify the particles.
-For that, a three-dimensional extension of the Hoshen \& Kopelman algorithm \cite{HOSHEN1976} for cluster identification and labeling was used.
-This analysis lead to the total number of clusters ($N_p$) and to the number of cells belonging to each cluster (\{$n_i$\}).
+The first step is to identify the particles that are associated to the clusters with $\psi<0$.
+For that, a three-dimensional extension of the Hoshen \& Kopelman algorithm \cite{hoshen1976percolation} for cluster identification and labeling was used.
+This analysis lead to the total number of clusters ($N_p$) and to the number of cells belonging to each cluster ($n_i$).
 Afterwards, we determined the clusters' positions by calculating the center of mass of the group of cells forming each cluster.
 Next comes the analysis of the particles´ shape for determination of shape anisotropy properties (easy axis direction and strength) of each cluster.
 We considered that the particles had a prolate ellipsoidal shape.
-In this case the shape anisotropy constant could be calculated as follows \cite{Cullity2008}:
+In this case the shape anisotropy constant could be calculated as follows \cite{cullity2011introduction}:

 with